MariaRue/continuous_random_dot_motion_task_paradigm/README.md

 -	If using EyeLink, latest EyelinkToolbox for PTB (link: http://psychtoolbox.org/docs/EyelinkToolbox)

 ## Summary
-These scripts run a random-dot motion perceptual decision-making task, modelled after Shadlen and Newsome (Shadlen and Newsome, 2001).
+These scripts run a random-dot motion perceptual decision-making task, modelled after Shadlen and Newsome (2001) and O'Connell, Dockree, and Kelly (2012).
 Participants are required to fixate their gaze on a central “fix dot” in the task, while dots around this fix dot move either incoherently or coherently to varying extents.
 The participant then makes responses regarding the direction of movement of the dots (see below) by integrating perceptual information about dot movement.

 The dots in the task can be divided into two groups: **signal** and **noise dots.** Noise dots are those which move incoherently, meaning randomly in all directions.
 All dots are noise dots during incoherent motion periods, otherwise known as *intertrial intervals* (ITIs).
-Signal dots are those which move coherently (i.e. all together, in one direction) *horizontally* during coherent motion periods, and are a proportion of all dots (the rest remain noise dots).
-A simple diagram of the task is presented in figure 1. (**NB** that signal dots are only those dots which move coherently *but in a horizontal direction*: if we have dots which are moving coherently but in a vertical direction (see below—our lab has used this to control for surprise) we still classify them as “noise dots”, albeit the “vertically moving” subgroup of noise dots.)
+Signal dots are those which move coherently (i.e. all together, in one direction) *horizontally* during coherent motion periods, and are a proportion of all dots (the rest remain noise dots). (**NB** that signal dots are only those dots which move coherently *but in a horizontal direction*: if we have dots which are moving coherently but in a vertical direction (see below—our lab has used this to control for surprise) we still classify them as “noise dots”, albeit the “vertically moving” subgroup of noise dots.)

-[Figure 1 - diagram of tasks]

 **Coherence** is the proportion of signal dots out of total dots: if coherence is 30%, then that proportion of dots is undergoing coherent motion, while the rest are still moving noisily (in random directions).